rsksmart/rif-notifier/README.md

 ```

 **Note:** for [docker installation](#docker-installation-steps) the following steps are not required.

+#### 2. RSK Blockchain (Mainnet)
+The first requirement is an RSK node which can be run using the **JAR file** method.
+Use the latest RSKj version avaiable and have it sync with mainnet.

+This node should be accessible through `localhost:4444`.
+For more information on how to achieve this, please consult the [_Setup node on Java_ section on the Developer Portal](https://developers.rsk.co/rsk/node/install/java/).

 #### 3. MySQL
 The latest version of the `mysql-server` database can be installed through: